 In September 1984, Mark and Rokki joined forces with Joel Ciotti to form Dillinger.
 Dillinger also toured widely, bringing live Rock and Roll to the far corners of New York in small Adirondack towns like Malone and Saranac Lake.
 Dillinger would record another song written by Mark called "You Can't Get It On Credit," which was also met with overwhelming local success.

-Over the years, Mark and his bandmates had the opportunity to open for nationally acclaimed musicians such as the Outlaws, Badfinger, Foghat, Robin Trower, the Joe Perry Project (of Aerosmith), Nantucket, Johnny Van Zant (of Lynard Synard), Grinderswitch, the Winters Brothers, and Zebra, among others.
+Over the years, Mark and his bandmates had the opportunity to open for nationally acclaimed musicians such as the Outlaws, Badfinger, Foghat, Robin Trower, the Joe Perry Project (of Aerosmith), Nantucket, Johnny Van Zant (of Lynard Synard), Grinderswitch, the Winters Brothers, and Zebra among others.

 In October 1991, Mark wrote "Christmas in the Valley," a holiday ballad that reflected on the local beauty of the Mohawk Valley.
 It was recorded just weeks later, on November 10, 1991, with an all-star chorus of local celebrities, regional musicians, and invited guests at Acqrok Studios in Utica, NY.
-The song was published to cassette and sold 1,000 copies in three days, with all profits benefitting the Stevens-Swan Humane Society.
+The song was published to cassette and sold 1,000 copies in ten days with all profits benefitting the Stevens-Swan Humane Society.
 Mark was later awarded two ASCAP singer-songwriter awards for his musicianship.
-"Christmas in the Valley" is still on regular holiday radio rotation in the Utica-Rome area after more than two decades.
+"Christmas in the Valley" is still on regular holiday radio rotation in the Utica-Rome area after more than three decades.

 In 1997, Mark regrouped his musical efforts in a new group titled the "Mark Werchowski Band."
-This new band, consisting of Mark on guitar and vocal, Dare Riegler on bass, Dave Pallas on drums, and later Brad Wilder on keyboards, would record Mark's first full length album entitled That's My Story…and I"m Sticking to It, which was released on Oriskany Records that same year.
+This new band, consisting of Mark on guitar and vocal, Dare Riegler on bass, Dave Pallas on drums, and later Brad Wilder on keyboards, they would record Mark's first full length album entitled That's My Story…and I"m Sticking to It, which was released on Oriskany Records that same year.
 This band would reach local music festivals such as Mountain Jam, Utica Monday Night, and Backwoods Bash, among others.

-During the spring of 2015, Mark signed on as lead guitar player for the Fulton Chain Gang, a Central New York country band with a rock 'n' roll lean.
+From the spring of 2015 thru 2018 Mark signed on as lead guitar player for the Fulton Chain Gang, a Central New York country band with a rock 'n' roll lean.
 The FCG headlined at many local venues, such as the Tin Rooster at Turning Stone Casino and the Madison County Fair, where they opened for Montgomery Gentry.